 SSDs can boot your system so quick, less than 10 seconds for MAC, Linux and slightly higher for Windows.
 When you switch from traditional hard disk to SSD, you can save at least 15 to 25 seconds in system booting time.

-However, when you shop SSD for your computer, there are bunch of things you should know to pick the right drive.
-There are certain parameters you see relevant while selecting your SSD and few of them may not have big role in your selection, let’s go through few of those terms that you should aware of.
+However, when you shop SSD for your computer, there are a bunch of things you should know to pick the right drive.
+There are certain parameters you see relevant while selecting your SSD and few of them may not have a significant role in your selection, let’s go through few of those terms that you should aware of.

 SSD Disk Capacity

-You can’t go with lower size if you are planning to replace your entire HDD with new SSD (Single Drive Configuration).
-A SSD with 250GB should be the starting point for your computer to take care of your OS, Applications and Data.
-There is a trade of between the size and price of SSD, you can get 500GB Crucial MX200 SATA 2.5 Inch Internal Solid State Drive near to $150.00 from Amazon.
+You can’t go with a smaller size if you are planning to replace your entire HDD with new SSD (Single Drive Configuration).
+A SSD with 250GB should be the starting point for your computer to take care of your OS, Application and Data.
+There is a trade-off between the size and price of SSD, you can get 500GB Crucial MX200 SATA 2.5 Inch Internal Solid State Drive near to $150.00 from Amazon.
 There are SSDs that comes in Terabytes if you are ready to burn some additional bucks.

-Manufactures are specifying the SSD performance related to the Sequential Read and Sequential Write speed that typically go up to 500MB/s in read and bit lower in write.
+Manufacturers are specifying the SSD performance related to the Sequential Read and Sequential Write speed that typically goes up to 500MB/s in reading and bit lower in write.
 There are good tools to check your SSD performance and you can check SSD Health and Monitor Performance with these tools.

-Sequential Read Write process perform with a large contiguous blocks of data to measure the performance of disk.
+Sequential Read Write process perform with large contiguous blocks of data to measure the performance of disk.
 (Samsung Pro offers Sequential Read up to 550MB/s and Sequential Write up to 520MB/s).
-Typically, around 50% read write operation will be sequential for an actual user.
+Typically, around 50% read-write operation will be sequential for an actual user.

 SSD Data Random Transfer Rate:

 SSD Random Write Speed and Random Read Speed is another benchmark to measure the performance of SSD.
-Random Read write testing performs with small blocks of on random locations on the drive.Random writing means you pay more penalty for the disk to seek free space and write.
-Naturally this process will be slow compare to Sequential Data handling.
-Typically, around 25% read write operation will be random for an actual user.
-Samsung Pro is one of the best SSD from Amazon gives 550MP/s 550MP/s Sequential Read Speed where Random Read speed come down to 100K IOPS and Random Write speed measures up to 90K IOPS.
+Random Read/Write Testing performs with small blocks of on random locations on the drive.Random writing means you pay more penalty for the disk to seek free space and write.
+Naturally, this process will be slow compared to Sequential Data handling.
+Typically, around 25% read-write operation will be random for an actual user.
+Samsung Pro is one of the best SSD from Amazon gives 550MP/s 550MP/s Sequential Read Speed where Random Read Speed come down to 100K IOPS and Random Write speed measures up to 90K IOPS.